 [AY264] China in Transition: An Anthropological Account An exploration of cultural, historical, and social elements that were China in the past, and their transformation in the present, with a focus on the impact of China's socialist revolution upon both rural and urban family and social life and the new directions China has taken since the economic reforms of the 1980s.
 Four credit hours.
 S, I.

 AY268s Politics of Satire and Humor in Modern China Listed as East Asian Studies 268.
 Four credit hours.
 S, I. ZHANG

-AY276s African-American Culture in the United States Four credit hours.
+AY276s African-American Culture in the United States Listed as American Studies 276.
+Four credit hours.
 S, U. GILKES

 AY297j The New African Americans African immigrants to the United States come from extremely diverse backgrounds and their experiences here vary.
 Offers perspectives on the experiences of particular groups of African immigrants in the United States through film, fiction, autobiography, guest speakers, and academic scholarship.
 We will study the experiences of Africans who come as refugees, who are second generation (children raised here with African immigrant parents), who are 'third culture' students (Africans attending U.S. universities), and who are artists who work primarily in the United States.
 Three credit hours.
 BESTEMAN

 AY298s Corruption and Anti-corruption: Theory and Practice Gives an anthropological and interdisciplinary overview of corruption in real-world settings.
 Materials engage questions about culture, livelihoods, ethics, law, deception, and morality.
 Examines diverse theoretical models and definitions of corruption.
 Explores the forms and dynamics of corruption in different case studies; diverse institutional meanings, processes, and consequences of corruption; anti-corruption responses; and representations of corruption in film, art, and popular culture.
 Four credit hours.
 I. KHALIL